JavierSirAra/EpsilonDelta/content/posts/2025-08-23-intuitive-exploration-ferrera-gomez/takagi.en.md

 This is where the paper provides a remarkably elegant answer.
 Under some very general conditions on the decomposition (for instance, that the sets are nested, $D_n \subset D_{n+1}$, or that new points are added in every interval of the previous set), the behavior of the function depends **only on the sequence of weights $w$**.

 The authors prove a powerful generalization of Kôno's theorem.
-They show that the function $T_{D,w}$ is **nowhere differentiable if and only if the sequence of weights $w$ does not belong to $c_0$**.
-[4, 5]
+They show that the function $T_{D,w}$ is **nowhere differentiable if and only if the sequence of weights $w$ does not converge to 0**: [4, 5]

-What does it mean for a sequence to be in $c_0$?
-It's simple: a sequence $(w_n)$ belongs to $c_0$ if it converges to zero.
-So, the condition for being nowhere differentiable is just:
+> A function in the Generalized Takagi Class is nowhere differentiable if and only if its weights $\tilde{w}_n$ **do not fade to zero**.

-> A function in the Generalized Takagi Class is nowhere differentiable if and only if its weights $w_n$ **do not fade to zero**.
+>
 > $$
-> \lim_{n \to \infty} w_n \neq 0
+> \lim_{n \to \infty} \tilde{w}_n \neq 0
 > $$

-This is a fantastic result.
+This is a fantastically simple result.
 It tells us that as long as the weights themselves maintain some persistent strength and don't ultimately vanish, their contribution is strong enough to guarantee that the function remains jagged and irregular at every single point.
 The specific arrangement of the points in $D_n$ doesn't matter for this core property, as long as they follow the basic rules of the road we've already laid out.

-#### An Unexpected Simplification: The Power of Positivity
+#### An Unexpected Simplification: The Power of Non-Negative Weights

-The story has one more beautiful twist.
+This story, however, has one more beautiful twist.
 We've seen that to guarantee nowhere differentiability, we often need certain conditions on the decomposition $(D_n)_n$ to prevent unwanted cancellations.
-However, the paper reveals something remarkable: if we restrict our sequence of weights $w = (w_n)_n$ to be **non-negative** (i.e., $w_n \ge 0$ for all $n$), then all those extra conditions on the decomposition can be thrown away!
+Nevertheless, the paper reveals something remarkable: if we restrict our sequence of weights $w = (w_n)_n$ to be **non-negative** (i.e., $w_n \ge 0$ for all $n$), then all those extra conditions on the decomposition can be thrown away!

 Specifically, Corollary 22 in the paper states that: [5]

-> If the weights $w_n$ are all non-negative and do not converge to zero, the function $T_{D,w}$ is **nowhere differentiable**, with no extra assumptions on the decomposition needed.
+> Assume that $w \not\rightarrow 0$ and $w_n \geq 0$ for every $n$.
+Then, $T_{D,w}$ is nowhere differentiable.
+(Without any additional condition on $D$).

-The intuition here is wonderfully clear.
+This is a beautiful result.
 When all weights are positive, every "tent" $w_n g_n(x)$ is added constructively.
 There's no possibility for slopes to cancel each other out, which could happen if some weights were negative and produced "inverted tents".
-The jaggedness just keeps piling up at every scale, ensuring the function is rough everywhere.
+Thus, the jaggedness just keeps piling up at every scale, ensuring the function is rough everywhere.

 This shows that the fundamental tent-stacking geometry is incredibly robust at producing nowhere differentiable functions, especially when we don't allow for any destructive interference.
-It’s a final, elegant insight into the deep structure of these fascinating functions.